Through the Judge's Eyes: Inferred Thinking Traces Improve Reliability of LLM Raters: Conclusion

 \subsection{Fine-Tuning Specialized LLM Rater}

 This experiment demonstrates how inferred thinking traces can be leveraged to train more effective automated evaluators via reasoning-enhanced supervised fine-tuning.

-We use \texttt{DeepSeek-R1-0528-Qwen3-8B} as our base model~\cite{guo2025deepseek}.
+We use \texttt{DeepSeek-R1-0528-Qwen3-8B} and \texttt{DeepSeek-R1-Distill-Llama-8B} as our base model~\citep{guo2025deepseek}.
 The model is then fine-tuned on each individual task separately.
 During fine-tuning, the model is trained not only to predict the final rating but also to generate the entire thought process.
 This approach encourages the model to learn the underlying reasoning process that leads to a specific judgment.
 To prevent overfitting, we use early stopping with a patience of 100 steps on a held-out validation set, selecting the model checkpoint that achieves the highest Kendall's $\tau$ correlation with human ratings.
 The performance of this final model is then evaluated by comparing its ratings against the human gold standard on the test set.

-\paragraph{Results and Analysis} The results in Table~\ref{tab:full_sft} show that reasoning-enhanced SFT significantly improves the performance of the LLM rater.
+\paragraph{Results and Analysis} The results in Table~\ref{tab:full_sft} show that reasoning-enhanced SFT significantly improves the performance of the LLM rater\footnote{Due to space limit, we put the results for \texttt{DeepSeek-R1-Distill-Llama-8B} in Appendix~\ref{sec:additional_tables}.}.
 Across all tasks, the models fine-tuned on inferred traces from both \texttt{DeepSeek-R1} and \texttt{gpt-oss-120b} achieve significant gains over the original model.
 On average, reasoning-enhanced SFT improves Kendall's $\tau$ from 0.197 to 0.281, a relative increase of 42.6\%.
 Notably, the final performance of models trained on traces from \texttt{DeepSeek-R1} and \texttt{gpt-oss-120b} is highly comparable.
 Both sets of inferred traces, despite originating from different models, serve as effective training data to improve the base rater.
 This demonstrates the universality of our framework over heterogeneous RLMs.

 An outlier is the \textit{Short Story (Engagement)} task, where both SFT models show a degradation in performance, particularly in Kendall's~$\tau$.
 We hypothesize that this anomaly may stem from a potential lack of sufficient high-quality data points in the seed dataset for this specific dimension, making it difficult to learn a consistent reasoning pattern.